Nauman3S/SmartBulb/libs/AutoConnect/mkdocs/adconnection.md

 ## Automatic reconnect

 AutoConnect will change the WiFi mode depending on the situation.
-The [AutoConnect::begin](lsbegin.md) function starts WiFi mode in **STA** and starts the webserver if the connection is successful by the [**1st-WiFi.begin**](lsbegin.md).
-But if it will fail to connect with the least recently established access point, it will switch the WiFi mode to **AP_STA** and starts the DNS server to be able to launch a captive portal.
+The [AutoConnect::begin](lsbegin.md) function starts the webserver with **WIFI_STA** mode when the connection is successful with [*1st-WiFi.begin*](lsbegin.md).
+If the connection with the last access point fails, AutoConnect will switch the WiFi mode to **WIFI_AP_STA**, launching a DNS server and allowing the ESP module to launch the captive portal.

-When the captive portal starts, **SoftAP** starts and STA disconnected.
-At this point, the station configuration information (it is known as the SDK's [station_config](https://github.com/esp8266/Arduino/blob/db75d2c448bfccc6dc308bdeb9fbd3efca7927ff/tools/sdk/include/user_interface.h#L249) structure) that the ESP module has stored on its own is discarded.
+The captive portal launches SoftAP at its start and disconnects the STA.
+At this time, the ESP module discards its stored station configuration data (known as the SDK's [station_config](https://github.com/esp8266/Arduino/blob/db75d2c448bfccc6dc308bdeb9fbd3efca7927ff/tools/sdk/include/user_interface.h#L249) structure).
+This is the default behavior of AutoConnect.

-AutoConnect can connect to an access point again that has disconnected once, and its control is allowed by [*AutoConnectConfig::autoReconnect*](apiconfig.md#autoreconnect) that option specifies to attempt to reconnect to the past established access point using the saved credentials.
-If the [**autoReconnect**](apiconfig.md#autoreconnect) is enabled, AutoConnect will not launch SoftAP immediately even if 1st-WiFi.begin fails.
-When AutoConnect fails to connect WiFi, it will scan the WiFi signal to find out which access points it had connected to in the past.
-Then if it finds the saved BSSID in the broadcasts, AutoConnect will attempt to connect again applying the matched credential explicitly while still in STA mode.
+On the other hand, AutoConnect can connect to an access point again that has disconnected once, and its control is allowed by [*AutoConnectConfig::autoReconnect*](apiconfig.md#autoreconnect) that option specifies to attempt to reconnect to the past established access point using the saved credentials.
+If the [**autoReconnect**](apiconfig.md#autoreconnect) is enabled, AutoConnect will not launch SoftAP immediately even if *1st-WiFi.begin* fails.
+When AutoConnect fails WiFi connection, it will scan the WiFi signal and try to find the access point that the ESP module has connected to in the past.
+If AutoConnect finds one of the saved credentials from the broadcast with BSSID, it will explicitly apply the matching credential and attempt to reconnect while in WIFI_STA mode.
 (AutoReconnect works well even with hidden SSID access points)

 ```cpp hl_lines="3"
 AutoConnect       Portal;